-The following entries are a variety of pictures and a video in order that you can see Patrick and have a glimpse of who he was:
+The following entries are an account by a fellow soldier who Patrick rescued, a letter from Patrick’s Platoon Leader and a variety of pictures and a video in order that you can see Patrick and have a glimpse of who he was:

 Patrick had always admired Richard Engel – a news reporter for NBC.
 Mr. Engel embedded himself with Patrick’s unit soon after they arrived in Afghanistan.
 Patrick talked to him about when he worked in Israel, traveling to Jordan and Egypt.
 He explained to Mr. Engel that he would like to return there since he now knows the Arabic language and work there but did not know what he could do.
 Mr. Engel suggested that he get a Master’s Degree in Middle Eastern studies and see where that would take him.
 That is the reason Patrick was attending George Washington University in Washington, D. C.